szmurlor/qt-vtk-qml-pyside2-demo/README.md

 ## Installation

-Assuming you are having a conda environment (on January 2020 the pip has not yet release the 8.2 version of VTK which supports PySide2 for the interactor binding.)
+Assuming you are having a conda environment (on January 2020 the pip has not yet released the 8.2 version of VTK which supports PySide2 for the interactor binding.)

 ```sh
 conda create --name vtkqml python=3.7